emissions-api/documentation/user-stories/user-story-noz.md

 ### Goal

-Single aggregated value over specific time of a very small area.
+Single aggregated value over specific time of a coordinate.

 ### Data

-- provide an aggregated data point of a specific time of a very small area
+- provide an aggregated data point of a specific time of a coordinate
-- requires sensor data and positions
+- requires sensor data
 - input is only a single coordinate

 ### Delivery